Sherry Wilson: Political career

 Wilson ran for a seat to the New Brunswick Legislature in the 2010 provincial election.
 She stood as a Progressive Conservative candidate in the electoral district of Petitcodiac.

-She defeated former cabinet minister and floor crosser Wally Stiles to take back the seat for her party.
+She defeated Wally Stiles, a former cabinet minister who crossed the floor from the Progressive Conservatives to the Liberals in 2007, to take back the seat for her party.
+After the Petitcodiac electoral district was abolished in the 2013 electoral redistribution, Wilson ran and was re-elected in the newly created district of Moncton Southwest in the 2014 provincial election.
+She was re-elected again in the 2018 and 2020 provincial elections.

-Wilson was re-elected to the 58th Legislative Assembly of New Brunswick September 22, 2014, to represent the riding of Moncton Southwest.

-Since November 9, 2018, she has served as Minister of Service New Brunswick and Minister responsible for Women's Equality, in the Progressive Conservative government of Premier Blaine Higgs.

-Wilson was re-elected in the 2018 and 2020 provincial elections.
+On November 9, 2018, she was sworn-in as Minister of Service New Brunswick and Minister responsible for Women's Equality, in the Progressive Conservative government of Premier Blaine Higgs.
+On June 27, 2023, she was sworn-in as the Minister responsible for Addictions and Mental Health Services.